-Hospice may be provided as inpatient in a licensed hospice facility for pain control or when acute symptom management cannot be achieved in the home and may require prior authorization by DHMP.
+Hospice may be provided as inpatient in a licensed hospice facility for pain control or when acute symptom management cannot be achieved in the home and requires prior authorization by DHMP.
 This includes care by the hospice staff, medical supplies and equipment, prescribed drugs and biologicals and family counseling ordinarily furnished by the hospice.
+Each hospice benefit period is limited to three months.